alexa/skill-components/catalog-explorer/docs/REFERENCE.md

     * Set of utterances which will be said by the user to perform search

 * Action searchApiRef (required)
     * Reference of the action which is triggered by the searchEvent.
-Consist of the logic which is needed to performed the search.
+Consists of the logic which is needed to perform the search.
+    * The search actions must be named in this format - search_{eventType}.
+Action name ending with `_new` will trigger a new search and the action name ending with `_refine` will trigger the refine search.

 * Dialog2<SearchConditions, Optional<CatalogReference>, RecommendationResult<SearchConditions, Item> > searchApiAdaptor (required)
     * constructed by the user to search on the basis of all search conditions.
 It calls the searchApiRef action and passes all searchConditions as arguments.
     * Arguments: